dmx-systems/dmx-documentation/docs/devel.rst

 Semantic Storage
 ================

 * The *Semantic Storage* holds a semantic network consisting of topics and associations.
-Unconnected subnetworks may exist.
+Unconnected subnetworks can exist.
 Topics and associations together are referred to as *DMX Objects*.
 * Topics and associations have no properties.
-We see the meaning of an object not as a set of properties but as the relationships the object is involved in.
+In DMX the meaning of an object is seen not as a set of properties but as the relationships the object has.
 * In DMX there are just values. *Simple values* (text, number, boolean, html) and *composite values* (a hierarchy).
 Values are typed.
 A type is identified by its URI.
 * The URI is mappable to public vocabularies like Dublin Core or schema.org.
 * Uniqueness: everything that exists in reality only once exists in DMX only once as well, e.g. a city, a person, or a postal address.
 E.g. the city "Berlin" exists exactly once and is shared between all postal addresses within Berlin.